njulius/bootstrap/README.md

 2. `findMatches()`

 `findMatches()` produces a matching matrix for a given dataset.
-It takes as input a `N x 3` matrix, whose columns are (respectively) the covariate value, the treatment indicator (`0` or `1` only), and the outcome value.
+It takes as input an `N x 3` matrix, whose columns are (respectively) the covariate value, the treatment indicator (`0` or `1` only), and the outcome value.
 It outputs a spare logical matrix of dimensions `N0 x N1`, where `N0` is the number of untreated (control) units and `N1` is the number of treated units.
 An example matrix would look something like this:

 |  | T1 | T2 | T3 |
 |--|----|----|----|